 Despite being rather secluded with its location in the middle of the Nevada desert, Cathedral Gorge State Park is surprisingly accessible.
 About three hours north of Las Vegas, park visitors can follow U.S. Highway 93, which is open all year long and runs almost directly past the park.
 This highway is fairly wide and straight, though there are a series of curves in the road occasionally, so RV-ers will need to watch their speed and be cautious.
 If you need gas or basic supplies, the small towns of Panaca and Pioche are your closest options.

 Inside the park, many of the roads are dirt or gravel, which can sometimes create a rather bumpy ride.
 This park is fairly large, but it is mostly undeveloped so there is plenty of space for visitors to spread out.

-The RV campground is over a mile from the park entrance.
-Parking is available near the Day Use area and the major trailheads.
+The RV campground is over a mile from the park entrance and more parking is available near the Day Use Area and the major trailheads.